Pure red cell aplasia: Causes

+Diagnosis

 Treatment

 PRCA is considered an autoimmune disease as it will respond to immunosuppressant treatment such as cyclosporin in many patients, though this approach is not without risk.

 It has also been shown to respond to treatments with rituximab and tacrolimus.

+For cases related to B19 parvovirus, administration of commercial immunoglobulin can treat or cure parvovirus by replacing neutralizing antibodies.